bbbradsmith/6502vdelay/README.md

 ```

 Each line of the results shows:
-* The input value in decimal
+* The input value in decimal.
-* The input value in hexadecimal
+* The input value in hexadecimal.
-* The cycle difference between this test and the previous input (input-1, not the previous result line)
+* The cycle difference between this test and the previous input (input-1, not the previous result line).

 Any test where the difference was the same as the previous test is omitted, therefore we should see:
 * 1 line for the NULL test, giving a baseline cycle count.
 (Any value is OK.)